Takeshi-Sakamoto5/ArcOS-v1.1/README.md

 ## 🧭 Overview (TL;DR)

 ArcOS is a **Cognitive Clone OS** —
-an operating system that executes *your* cognitive structure (abstraction style, value hierarchy, reasoning patterns) using natural language as its execution layer.
+an operating system that executes your cognitive structure
+(abstraction style, value hierarchy, reasoning pathways)
+using **natural language as its execution layer**.

 It stabilizes and reproduces:

 - your abstraction habits
 - your decision-making patterns
 - your value hierarchy
-- your consistency of reasoning
+- your reasoning consistency
-- your preferred depth and granularity
+- your preferred depth & granularity

+ArcOS is not a persona.
-ArcOS is **not a persona**, but an **OS-level implementation of your thinking patterns**, where **language acts as the execution code**.
+It is an **OS-level implementation** of your reasoning style,
+where *natural language = execution code*.

 ---

 ## 🧠 What ArcOS Provides

 ### ✔ 1.
 Deterministic alignment with your worldview
-Stable, consistent reasoning aligned with your values and cognitive style.
+Stable reasoning aligned with your personal value system.

 ### ✔ 2.
 Cognitive reproducibility
-Same conditions → same reasoning trajectory → same conclusion.
+**Same conditions → same reasoning trajectory → same conclusion.**

 ### ✔ 3.
-Automatic movement across abstraction layers
+Automatic abstraction-layer control
 ArcOS shifts between:
-surface → structure → root cause → meta-level reasoning.
+*surface → structure → root cause → meta-level reasoning*

 ### ✔ 4.
 Extremely low misinterpretation rate
-Your cognitive structure acts as a filter, reducing contextual drift.
+Your cognitive structure acts as a filter, suppressing drift.

 ---

-## 🧩 The Three-Layer Architecture of ArcOS (v1.1)
+## 🧩 Three-Layer Architecture (ArcOS v1.1)

-### **Cognitive Extraction Layer**
+### **1. Cognitive Extraction Layer**
 Extracts your thinking patterns and converts them into OS-level structures.

-### **Cognitive Execution Layer**
+### **2. Cognitive Execution Layer**
-Executes those structures directly in natural language.
+Executes these structures directly using natural language as code.
-ArcOS treats **language as code**.

-### **Cognitive Stability Layer**
+### **3. Cognitive Stability Layer**
-Suppresses drift, maintains consistency, and stabilizes reasoning over long contexts.
+Suppresses drift and maintains value-aligned consistency over long contexts.

 ---

-## ⚡ ArcOS Lite (Safe Mode Startup Template)
+## ⚡ ArcOS Lite (Safe Mode)

-To activate ArcOS Lite in a new chat, copy & paste the following:
+To activate ArcOS Lite in a new chat:

 ```
 Activate ArcOS Lite reasoning style.